 Mentoring is becoming more popular in post-secondary institutions.
 Individuals who receive mentoring support from peers are more likely to adapt well to post-secondary life, succeed academically, and persist until graduation.

-Why become an Indigenous mentor?
+Why become an Indigenous student champion?

 - Develops leadership and communication skills, transferable to future employment settings